eriktuck/ei-dev/docs/git/notes.md

 **Open file with default editor** `start <file name>`

 **Open file with VSCode** `code <file name>` (set up default editors with aliases or use `start` and ensure preferred editor is system default)

+### Diffs & Merges

+If you encounter a merge issue after pulling from the repo, and it can't be automatically merged, open the file in VSCode and accept/reject changes (will be highlighted in VSCode).

+`code <mergefile>`

+Then save and close the editor.
+You can now add the file to the staging area and push all changes to the repo (`git commit -m "Fixed merge conflict"` > `git push`).

 ### Working Together